40th ADMEE-Canada Study Session

 Event website

-In this year of the 40th study session of the Association for the Development of Educational Evaluation Methodologies (ADMEE-Canada), it is with great pleasure that we invite youto Montreal on November 14, 15, and 16, 2018.
-Come enjoy this multifaceted city and celebrate with us the evolution of this iconic and essential group in the Canadian measurement and evaluation landscape.
+As we mark the 40th annual conference of the Association for the Development of Educational Evaluation Methodologies (ADMEE-Canada), it is with great pleasure that we invite youto Montreal on November 14, 15, and 16, 2018.
+Come experience this multifaceted city and join us in celebrating the evolution of this iconic and essential organization in Canada’s measurement and evaluation landscape.

-Over these 40 years of work, exchanges, debates, and achievements, the study sessions have addressed a wide range of topics: from political issues to instrumentalization, including various theories and methodologies.
-In order to highlight the richness of the aspects surrounding measurement and evaluation, but above all to emphasize the collective dynamism of this field, we believe that the theme of theories and practices as a place of action is a unifying one.
+Over the course of these 40 years of work, exchanges, debates, and achievements, the study sessions have addressed a wide range of topics: from political issues to instrumentalization, encompassing various theories and methodologies.
+To highlight the richness of the aspects surrounding measurement and evaluation, but above all to underscore the collective dynamism of this field, the theme of theories and practices as a space for action seems to us to be unifying.
 Theories because they are a whole, a system, a vision that observes and guides action.
-Practices because they involve processes of transforming both the environment and people, and because they are unique, complex, and changing.
-Action because it is synonymous with acting, inducing change, guiding, and progressing.
-The theme "Theories and practices of measurement and evaluation at the heart of action" is intended to be a vision firmly rooted in the field, reflecting advances in measurement and evaluation, in training, and in various areas of application.
+Practices because they involve processes of transforming both the environment and people, and because they are unique, complex, and ever-changing.
+Action because it is synonymous with taking action, bringing about change, guiding, and making progress.
+The theme “Theories and Practices of Measurement and Evaluation at the Heart of Action” aims to be a vision firmly rooted in the field to highlight advances in measurement and evaluation, in training as well as in various application settings.

 In addition, we are once again holding a pre-conference this year, which will take place on Wednesday, November 14, at the Université du Québec à Montréal.
 Several workshops related to the theme will focus your attention on theories, practices, and action.
-Other new features and surprises await you on the occasion of this 40th anniversary.
+Other new features and surprises await you as we celebrate this 40th anniversary.

-Researchers, practitioners, professionals, students, and stakeholders from various fields of measurement and evaluation and different disciplines (health, science, humanities, arts, etc.) are therefore invited to present their theoretical reflections, share their practices, and discuss their actions, in French and English.
-In short, to participate in the evolution of ADMEE so that it may continue to thrive for many years to come.
+Researchers, practitioners, professionals, students, and stakeholders from various fields of measurement and evaluation—as well as from different disciplines (health, science, the humanities, the arts, etc.)—are therefore invited to present their theoretical reflections, share insights into their practices, and discuss the actions they are taking, in both French and English.
+In short, to contribute to the evolution of ADMEE so that it may continue to thrive for many years to come.

-Please note that presentations will be given in the language in which they were submitted, without simultaneous translation.
+Please note that presentations will be delivered in the language in which they were submitted, with no simultaneous interpretation provided.